 Manufacturers must obtain marketing authorisation to sell any medicine or certain medical devices.
-The relevant authority is the Federal Commission for Protection against Sanitary Risk (COFEPRIS), which approves the names of medicines - referred to as 'distinctive names'.
+The relevant authority is the Federal Commission for Protection against Sanitary Risk (COFEPRIS), which approves the names of medicines - referred to as 'distinctive names' in the Health Law and its Regulations.
 In order to apply for a marketing authorisation, the distinctive name of the product must be pre-approved by COFEPRIS (Article 2(iv) of the Health Regulations).